Dog in Clinic

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.

 I Accidentally Gave My Dog a Double Dose of Vetmedin.
-What Should I do?
+What Should I Do?

-Can I Give Vetmedin Once a Day?
+Can I Give the Medicine Once a Day?

-Does Vetmedin Slow the Heart Rate?
+Does the Medication Slow the Heart Rate?

 Yes, it can slow down the heart so the ventricles can fill with more blood.
 Watch your pet and contact the vet if any problems with heart rate occur.